omertahi/DSCI100_Review_Session/README.md

 - Preparation for midterms and finals
 - Access to a complete set of notes for the entire STAT 201 syllabus
 - Upcoming access to a complete set of notes for the STAT 301 syllabus (currently being finalized)
+- Upcoming access to a complete set of notes for the STAT 200 syllabus (currently being finalized)

 ## How to Contact Me